-The Industrial Systems Technology Program at Galveston College is designed to provide hands-on training on the same equipment used by business and industry.
+The Industrial Maintenance Technology Program at Galveston College is designed to provide hands-on training on the same equipment used by business and industry.
 In addition, this program is designed to provide the students with the necessary skills required to be proficient in industrial systems, industrial building/maintenance technology, and facility and equipment maintenance.
-Students will have an opportunity to learn various industrial systems processes that will provide the basic preparation for entry-level jobs in the fields of Electrical/Electronics, Hydraulics/Pneumatics, Instrumentation, HVAC, and Welding.
+Students will have an opportunity to learn various industrial Maintenance processes that will provide the basic preparation for entry-level jobs in the fields of Electrical/Electronics, Hydraulics/Pneumatics, Instrumentation, HVAC, and Welding.

-Basic First Sen nester Se dvanced emester
+Basic First Sen nester Advance Second S

 HART 1403 Air Conditioning Control Principles OR WLDG 1423 Welding Safety, Tools and Equipment 4

 HART 1407 Refrigeration Principles 4 HYDR 1450 Hydraulics, Fabrication and Repair 4

 HYDR 1445 Hydraulics and Pneumatics 4 INTC 1457 AC/DC Motor Control 4

 CETT 1402 Electricity Principles 4 CETT 1415 Digital Applications

-CETT 1407 Fundamentals of Electronics OR PFPB 1421 Plumbing Maintenance and Repair 4
+CETT 1407 Fundamentals of Electronics OR PFPB 1421 Plumbing Maintenance and 4

+Repair

-PFPB 1413 Introduction to the Plumbing Trade 4 - 16
+PFPB 1413 Introduction to the Plumbing 4 - 16

+Trade

-16
+16 -

-Third Se mester
+Third Se emester

-WLDG 1428 Introduction to Shielded Metal Arc Welding (SMAW) 4
+WLDG 1428 Introduction to Shielded Metal Arc

+Welding (SMAW)

-HYDR 2430 Fluid Power System Design 4
+HYDR 2430 Fluid Power System Design 4 -

-CETT 1449 Digital Systems 4
+CETT 1449 Digital Systems 4 -

 INMT 1455 Industrial Power Plant Systems OR

-CNBT 1402 Mechanical, Plumbing and 4
+CNBT 1402 Mechanical, Plumbing and 4 -

 Electrical Systems

-- 16